 FAQs

 A powerful padel racket is designed with a diamond shape, head-heavy balance, and a stiff carbon fiber frame.
-These features maximize energy transfer when hitting the ball, allowing for stronger and more explosive shots.
+These features maximize energy transfer when hitting the ball, allowing for more substantial and more explosive shots.
 The high-density EVA core further enhances power, making these rackets ideal for aggressive players who rely on smashes and volleys.

 Power rackets are generally not ideal for beginners because they require precise technique and strength to control shots effectively.
 Beginners should start with a round-shaped racket with a balanced weight distribution to improve accuracy and develop a solid playing style before transitioning to a power-focused racket.